 Despite the formal name of John, as listed in the FCC’s database, no one has called me that since the day I was born!
 I am called “Jack” by anyone that knows me.
 If you call me “John”, I know that you are either trying to sell me something, looked me up on QRZ, or are a bill collector — HI!
 The nickname of Jack attached to anyone named John must be an old New England naming custom i.e John, a.k.a.
 “Jack” Kennedy et al

-Other hobbies, interests and time sinks include researching and writing the never-ending family genealogy with over 43,000 names researched so far.
+Other hobbies, interests, and time sinks include researching and writing the never-ending family genealogy with over 48,000 names researched so far.
 In just its sheer weight, the entire family genealogy book makes ‘War and Peace‘ look like a paperback.
 Back in the 70′s, and just prior to the classic made for TV movie “Roots” came out, I managed to write a how-to book on the subject of Genealogy.
 More recently, Mary and I have published a family cookbook called “Paesanos and Pioneers“.
-Included in this *ahem* extensively researched work are recipes from my Sicilian-Italian family heritage along with recipes from Mary’s All-American Pioneer family heritage whom are mostly of Scots-Irish descent.
+Included in this *ahem* extensively researched work are recipes from my Sicilian-Italian family heritage along with recipes from Mary’s All-American Pioneer family heritage who are mostly of Scots-Irish descent.
 She reminds me from time to time that “some of ‘her people’ came over on the Mayflower”.
 I tell her that “well, at least ‘my people’ paid for their trip to get here!”

 My primary ham radio interest is DXing, both on CW and SSB.
 I recently was awarded my 5-Band DXCC.
 I had most of those DXCC QSL’s stored away in a cardboard box for over ten years.
 I finally gathered them all together and sorted them out.
 Then I asked my local ARRL DXCC card checker to verify them so I could apply for the 5BDXCC award.
 You can’t imagine how ‘thrilled’ he was to receive from me a briefcase filled with over 600 QSL cards!
 He was even less thrilled when I handcuffed the briefcase to his wrist.
-After all, those QSL cards represented over 10 years of hard earned DX.
+After all, those QSL cards represented over 10 years of hard-earned DX contacts.

 I’ve been known to collect a few antique “boat-anchors” now and then.
 What bothers me today is, that I can remember when these “antique boat-anchors” were new and considered to be the latest in radio technology!
-My current favorite boat-anchor is an 85 pound behemoth, a Vietnam War era Collins R-390A receiver.
-This is a wonderful receiver with incredible electro-mechanical tuning resulting in superb sensitivity and selectivity.
-The R-390A matches up with the same Vietnam War era Collins S-Line gear I have in my collection.

 Please check out the rest of my WMØG web page where I have some interesting links and a couple of articles on my now famous all-band “RainguttIR” Antenna.
 The RainguttIR is just like the famous SteppIR antennas, only different – HA!
-My RainguttIR antenna appears in the new Stealth Antenna Book published by the RSGB and written by Steve Nichols, GØKYA.
+My RainguttIR antenna appears in the Stealth Antenna Book published by the RSGB and written by Steve Nichols, GØKYA.
 The RainguttIR is also featured in an article on stealth antennas in the very informative SGC-230 Smartuner manual.

 73 ES GUD DX DE JACK WMØG